-Eligible industrial projects must exceed an added capital investment of $5,000,000 and must add and maintain a minimum of 25 new full-time employees (temporary agency employees do not qualify).
-Projects may be eligible for up to 75% abatement for a period of up to nine years.
+Eligible office, corporate headquarters and industrial projects must exceed an added capital investment of $5,000,000 and must add and maintain a minimum of 25 (industrial), 50 (office) new full-time employees (temporary agency employees do not qualify).
+Projects may be eligible for up to 75% property tax rebate for a period of up to nine years.

 If requirements are not met within stated time periods, any written or implied offer of incentives made by the City of Grand Prairie will be rendered null and void.
 Incentives may be re-negotiated based on then current market conditions.